-Ahead of the COP21 climate negotiations in December 2015, India submitted its Intended Nationally Determined Contribution (INDC) to the UNFCCC, setting out further ambition to tackle climate change.
-The Government of India pledged to reduce carbon emissions relative to GDP by 33-35% from 2005 levels by 2030, and committed to source 40% of the country’s electricity from non-fossil fuel-based sources by 2030.
+Ahead of the COP21 climate negotiations in December 2015, the Government of India pledged to reduce carbon emissions relative to GDP by 33-35% by 2030 (2005 baseline), and to source 40% of the country’s electricity from non-fossil fuel-based sources by the same year.

-For more information about RE100 in India contact Rashi Gupta, The Climate Group.
+For more information on RE100 in India, contact Atul Mudaliar, Senior Manager – Energy Transitions (India), The Climate Group.